 If your menstrual cycle lasts 28 days and your period arrives like clockwork, it's likely that you'll ovulate on day 14.
 That's halfway through your cycle.
 Your fertile window begins on day 10.
 You're more likely to get pregnant if you have sex at least every other day between days 10 and 14 of a 28-day cycle.

 Watch for Body Changes

 Your hormone levels change throughout your menstrual cycle.
 During the first half, your ovaries give off the hormone estrogen.
 When your estrogen levels get high enough, your ovary releases an egg.
 Then your body starts to make progesterone, another hormone.
-It causes your body temperature to rise slightly.
+It makes your body temperature rise slightly.

 Track your temperature every day before you get out of bed.
 This reading is known as your basal body temperature.
 If you keep tabs over a few months, you may notice a pattern that shows when you ovulate.
 That will help you plot your fertile window.

 Your hormones also change the texture of your cervical mucus, the sticky fluid that comes from your cervix, the bottom of your uterus.
 As your body gets ready to ovulate, you have more of it, and it feels more stretchy and slippery, like raw egg whites.
 The texture helps sperm swim inside your body.
 When your mucus feels like this, you should be in your fertile window.

 Ovulation Predictor Kits

 These tests, which you can buy at drugstores, give you a more precise idea of when to expect your fertile window.
 They test your urine to measure your levels of luteinizing hormone (LH), which go up in the 24 to 36 hours before you ovulate.